This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Even though it’s far from downtown, it’s not as isolated as you think.
 You can get to Miraflores locks in 5-10 minutes, hop on the free shuttle to Albrook mall (daily at 10:30 or 11am), or have a head start on day trips through the Gamboa area.
 For rates around ~$70 including wi-fi a welcome cocktail, and breakfast, it’s a good option.

 The one downside to this hotel was the lack of nearby dining.
 Eat before you return to the hotel in the evening or pack snacks (there’s a fridge in the room great for sandwich supplies or leftovers).
-My dinner there was only slightly overpriced, but it wasn’t very good.
+My dinner there wasn’t terribly priced, but it wasn’t very good.

 Most of all – don’t skip the city!